DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 1. GitHub Repository
 2. Pyplot Notebook
+    - 2.1 About the Pyplot Notebook
+    - 2.2 First plot
+    - 2.3 What did I learn?
+    - 2.4 Biggest challenge
 3. CAO Points Notebook
+    - 3.1 About the CAO Points Notebook
+    - 3.2 What does the Setup at the beginning do?
+    - 3.3 The ETL Process
+    - 3.4 Analyses of CAO data
+    - 3.5 What did I learn?
+    - 3.6 Biggest challenge
+    - 3.7 Future Challanges
-4. Review the Assignment
+4. How to Use the Project
+    - 4.1 Github
+    - 4.2 NBViewer
+    - 4.3 Try at home
+    - 4.4 Binder
+5. Acknowledgement
+6. References

+***

 # 1. GitHub Repository
-GitHub repository containing two Jupyter notebooks
+GitHub repository contains the following

-## 1.1 README.md
+- 1.1 README.md
-This README.md file explains why the repository exists, what is in it, and how to run the notebooks
+    - This README.md file explains why the repository exists, what is in it, and how to run the notebooks

-## 1.2 requirements.txt
+- 1.2 requirements.txt
-A requirements.txt file is included to enable someone to quickly run this notebooks with minimal configuration.
+    - A requirements.txt file is included to enable someone to quickly run this notebooks with minimal configuration.

-## 1.3 pyplot_V3.ipynb
+- 1.3 pyplot_V3.ipynb
-Jupyter notebook for Pyplot Notebook
+    - Jupyter notebook for Pyplot Notebook

-## 1.4 cao_V7.ipynb
+- 1.4 cao_V7.ipynb
-Jupyter notebook for CAO Points Notebook
+    - Jupyter notebook for CAO Points Notebook

-## 1.5 Version Control
+- 1.5 Version Control
-A Version control to keep track of changes made to the Jupyter notebooks and learning outcomes.
+    - A Version control to keep track of changes made to the Jupyter notebooks and learning outcomes.

-## 1.6 data
+- 1.6 data
-Pictures for notebooks
+    - Pictures for notebooks
-cao_V7.ipynb also uses the data folder to read 2018 and 2019 data and save files HTML, pdf and xlsx.
+    - cao_V7.ipynb also uses the data folder to read 2018 and 2019 data and save files HTML, pdf and xlsx.

-## 1.7 Coursework
+- 1.7 Coursework
-Samples of coursework
+    - Samples of coursework

 # 2. Pyplot Notebook - pyplot_V3.ipynb

-***pyplot_V3.ipynb Table of Contents***

-    1. Overview
-    2. Pyplot the first demonstration
-    3. What is a figure?
-    4. What is the Matplotlib library (Matplotlib, pyplot and pylab)?
-    5. Plots from the matplotlib.pyplot
-        - 5.1 Scatterplot
-        - 5.2 Exponential
-        - 5.3 Stackplot Plot
-    6. References
-    7. End
+This README contains an overview of the Pyplot Notebook.
+The Jupyter notebook contains the main body of work and list all references used the in the assignment.

+- 2.1 About the Pyplot Notebook
+- 2.2 First plot
+- 2.3 What did I learn?
+- 2.4 Biggest challenge

-## 2.1 About the Pyplot Notebook
+### 2.1 About the Pyplot Notebook
 The challenge with the Pyplot Notebook was to create an overview pitched at the class for the matplotlib.pyplot python package.

+### 2.2 First plot
 The outcomes from this part of the assessment first showed how easy it is to implement plots using the matplotlib.pyplot module.
 A couple of lines of code can generate plots, and then add new functions to visually see the representation of the relationships and derive an understanding which may not have come from a list of values.

 ![my_first_pyplot.png](https://github.com/DPR-droid/Fundamentals-of-Data-Analysis-2021/blob/master/data/my_first_pyplot.png)